material-components/material-components-android/docs/components/Menu.md

 />
 ```

-To add an outline to the exposed dropdown menu, set the `style` to
+To use the exposed dropdown menu with an outlined text field, set the `style` to
 `@style/Widget.Material3.TextInputLayout.OutlinedBox.ExposedDropdownMenu`:

 ![Menu with purple outlined text field element and 4 items.
 Item 1 selected.](assets/menu/menus_exposed_dropdown_outlined.png)